altphi/altphi.github.io/content/perlisisms.md

 > We kid ourselves if we think that the ratio of procedure to data in an active data-base system can be made arbitrarily small or even kept small.

-> We have the mini and the micro computer.
-In what semantic niche would the pico computer fall?

 > It is not the computer's fault that Maxwell's equations are not adequate to design the electric motor.

 > One does not learn computing by using a hand calculator, but one can forget arithmetic.